DavidRandallPeters/UnrealEngine/UE4_010_Labyrinth1H_Upgrades.md

 The marble now rolls around inside our labyrinth.

-If you find that your marble gets snagged on the Collision we made, take the time to apply multiple *BoxSimplified Collisions*, as mentioned above.
+If you find that your marble gets snagged on the Collision we made, try scaling up your **Maze001** Static Mesh - the auto-generated collisions aren't very precise - (it's best taken care of in Maya).

 You may find that the marble still clips through the floor sometimes - this will likely happen when you rotate the board too quickly.

 Simply put, the marble is on one side of the floor in one frame, and on the other side the next.

-I'll offer a quick pseudo-fix right now.. but we'll come back and fix bugs like these later in the piece (eg. clamping the mouse input so the board doesn't move too fast).
+I'll offer a quick *pseudo-fix* right now.. but we'll come back and fix bugs like these later in the piece (eg. clamping the mouse input so the board doesn't move too fast).

 <br><br>